-Both O’Reilly and AutoZone offer excellent quality batteries.
-If you are shopping strictly on price, then you may want to consider O’Reilly battery.
-If you have a higher-end vehicle or you want a better quality private label battery, then the Duralast battery from AutoZone is the better choice.
+Both O’Reilly and AutoZone offer excellent-quality batteries.
+If you are shopping strictly on price, then you may want to consider the O’Reilly battery.
+If you have a higher-end vehicle or want a better quality private label battery, the Duralast battery from AutoZone is the better choice.

 Before fitting a new battery, check out the most common battery fitting mistakes below, some of which are spendy to fix.

 O’Reilly Auto Parts is one of the largest auto parts retailers in the United States.
 Currently, O’Reilly Auto Parts have over 5,600 locations in 47 states.
-The company sells its auto parts products to both professional mechanics as well as do-it-yourself customers.
+The company sells its auto parts products to professional mechanics and do-it-yourself customers.

 O’Reilly Auto Parts offers its own line of Super Start Batteries for vehicles.
 Currently, there are four subbrands under the Super State private label brand from the auto retailer.